umod/docs/docs/games/rust/hooks/npc/OnNpcGiveSoldItem.md

 ## Usage

 * Called before a non-player controlled vending machine (at outpost etc.) gives the player the item they purchased.
-* Returning a non-null value overrides default behaviour.
+* Returning a non-null value overrides default behavior

 ## Examples